-- In a large bowl using a hand-held mixer or stand mixer fitted with a paddle attachment, beat together the mashed bananas, peanut butter, honey, vanilla, cinnamon and salt.
+- In a large bowl using a hand-held mixer or stand mixer fitted with a paddle attachment, beat together the mashed bananas, peanut butter, honey, vanilla, cinnamon, and salt.

-- Add the oats, almonds, dried cranberries and raisins, and mix until combined.
-Scoop about ¼ cup of the dough and drop onto prepared baking sheet.
-Flatten each cookie slightly as they will not spread while baking.
+- Scoop about 1/4 cup of the dough and drop onto prepared baking sheet.
+Flatten each cookie slightly, as they will not spread while baking.

-- Remove cookies from oven and allow them to cool on the baking sheet for 5 minutes before transferring them to a rack to cool completely.
+- Remove cookies from oven.
+Allow them to cool on the baking sheet for 5 minutes before transferring them to a rack to cool completely.

 - Any nut butter, such as almond butter, can be substituted for the peanut butter.

 - Honey, agave nectar, or brown rice syrup can be used instead of maple syrup.

 - Any kind of chopped nuts, such as walnuts, pistachios or pecans can be substituted for the almonds.